Software Asset Management: What is SAM?

 If you know the terms of your license agreements and how you are using the software, then you’re in a better position to provide useful feedback to your vendors, making it even easier for them to respond to your business and organizational needs.

-How to prepare for audits with a Software Asset Management solution
+Be audit-ready with a Software Asset Management solution

 Relying on spreadsheets is building with straw.
 A SAM solution can protect you from unexpected audits and minimize your exposure.
 With just the click of a button, you can have a complete overview of your compliance position.
-Know whether you’re under-licensed, and check your inventory to see whether you have spare licenses to help ease the pain.
+Know whether you’re under-licensed and check your inventory to see whether you have spare licenses to help ease the pain.

 With a SAM solution, you’re always ready for an audit.

-• what (cloud) software products, versions, and editions are used within the organization and on which devices and the device relationships
+Use a SAM solution to control your cloud software spend.
+It gives you transparency for what (cloud) software products, versions, and editions are used within the organization and on which devices and the device relationships.
+You can also find and remove unused or obsolete licenses, or correctly size license types.

-In turn, giving you the ability to easily control cloud spend.
 See how to build an effective Cloud Software Asset Management practice.

-When spreadsheets are not enough
+Why spreadsheets are not enough

 1. Licenses are easy to overlook

 If your licenses were uncomfortable to sit on all day, you might pay more attention to them.
 But they’re intangible, and their terms and conditions only have an immediate effect on your business during contract renewals and audits.
-So they’re easy to forget about.
+So, they’re easy to forget about.

 2. No one reads software licenses (but someone should)

 Licenses are long, complex, and boring.
-Reading them is time consuming, and might require dual degrees in computer science and the law.
+Reading them is time consuming and might require dual degrees in computer science and the law.
 Not something most of us have in our back pockets.

 The consequence is that most of us don’t know what we’ve licensed.
 It means that we’re unaware of the limits of our licenses, but more importantly, we have no idea what we’re entitled to do.
 A spreadsheet doesn’t know what’s in your licenses either.
 But the product catalog in a SAM tool does.